B'nei Mitzvah

 THE JEFFREY O. ROSENBERG MEMORIAL SCHOLARSHIP

 The Jeffrey O. Rosenberg Memorial Scholarship for Jewish Studies was created by his family to honor his memory and to sustain his passion for Jewish scholarship and culture.
-Each year this scholarship will support B’nei mitzvah tutoring for families who will benefit from the assistance.
+Each year this scholarship will support B’nei Mitzvah tutoring for families who will benefit from the assistance.

 This fund provides up to two students with $500 each for B’nei Mitzvah tutoring.